Frame System

 Inputs

-• epEpoch of the observer.
+of the observer.
 Its timescale must match that of the frame system.

-vector6(frame, from, to, axes, t::Number)
+vector6(fr, from, to, axes, t::Number)

-Compute 6-elements state vector of a target point relative to an observing point, in a given set of axes, at the desired time t expressed in seconds since J2000.
+Compute 6-elements state vector of a target point relative to an observing point, in a given set of axes, at the desired time t

-vector9(frame::FrameSystem, from, to, axes, ep::Epoch)
+— Functionvector9(fr::FrameSystem, from, to, axes, ep::Epoch)

-Compute 9-elements state vector of a target point relative to an observing point, in a given set of axes, at the desired epoch ep.
+Compute 9-elements state vector of a target point relative to an observing point, in a given set of axes, at the desired epoch ep

 Requires a frame system of order ≥ 3.